tannazma/prework/README.md

 ## About this little project

-This project utilizes certain inputs to calculate the necessary surface area (in m²) required to produce sufficient solar energy with optimal efficiency.
-The website is designed for both individuals and businesses interested in installing solar panels for their homes or offices, according to their unique circumstances.
+This project uses certain inputs to calculate the required surface area (in m²), necessary for producing sufficient solar energy with optimal efficiency.
+The website is designed for both individuals and businesses interested in installing solar panels for their homes or offices, tailored to their unique circumstances.

 ## The Challenges I Faced:

 - Show the result `Needed Area = (RU / (PE * SH)) * AR` to the user when user clicks on calculate button
-- Accept valid charactes for all inputs
+- Accepting valid characters for all inputs
-- Show the result only when inputs are not EMPTY
+- Showing results only when inputs are not EMPTY
-- Add error message for empty inputs
+- Adding error messages for empty inputs
-- Remove Error Message and Red box when user type sth and click on submit
+- Removing error messages and the 'red box' when a user types something and clicks on 'Submit'
-- Remove red box and error message when user is typing in input
+- Removing the red box and error message when a user is typing in input
-- Remove the red box and error when only the input is number
+- Removing the red box and error when the input is only a number

 ## First Challenge

-For the fist challenge, I fix this by writing a call back function:
+For the first challenge, I resolved it by writing a callback function:

 ```js
 document.querySelector(".calculate").addEventListener("click", function (e) {